Amablie/mysite/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include statistic and data science.

-# Interests to show in About widget
-interests:
-  - Business Intelligence
-  - Computational Linguistics
-  - Data Science
-  - Statistic
-  - Data Analytics

-# Education to show in About widget
-education:
-  courses:
-    - course: BSc in Statistic
-      institution: Federal University of Paraná
-      year: 2022

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons